matthew-pm/pmdt-practical/pmdt-fe/README.md

 Note: if you use the `html-include` feature, any HTML file you include with `<include src="<file>.html">...` will have it's path references relative to the file it's "included" within.

 ### `src/images/`
-All the image files from the design have been exported and compressed for you, and placed into this directory
+All the image files from the design have been exported and processed for you, and placed into this directory.

 Note:
 - `crown-crafted-stealth-logo.svg` is the "Crown Sport: Stealth Series" logotype to use for the hero overlay